-We spend most of our lives not only discovering who we are as a person, but also trying to figure out what our purpose is.
-We find ourselves trying to keep up with all the latest fashion trends, like hair, make-up, clothing and shoes, things that are assets to defining our inner beauty.
-However, these are things that are temporary, things that make us feel good for a moment.
+We spend most of our lives not only discovering who we are as people, but also trying to figure out what our purpose is.
+We try to keep up with the latest fashion trends in hair, make-up, clothing, and shoes – things that are assets to defining our outer beauty.
+However, these things are temporary, things that make us feel good for a moment.
 How about feeling good, for the long run?
 Being in it to win it?
 To be able to wear your crown high and be proud of the Queen inside you?

 We all have a gift that we are born with, we just have to find out what it is and use it to our advantage.
 Social Media, like traditional media before it, has shaped society’s perception of what an “ideal woman” should look like.
 For years, women have been trying to live up to society’s standards.
-It’s becoming very common, to see beautiful women comparing themselves to other, beautiful woman.
+It’s becoming very common, to see perfectly beautiful women comparing themselves to others.

 So, let me ask you this, what defines beauty?
 Is it a person’s height, weight, or the way their body looks?
 Is it the way they walk, talk, laugh, or smile?
-Beauty has many different attributes, but one of the biggest, and most important is confidence.
-The feeling of self-assurance from one’s appreciation of one’s own abilities or qualities, confidence is what’s going to separate you from everyone else.
-But, have you ever wondered how you get confidence?
+Beauty has many different attributes, but one of the biggest, and most important is confidence – the feeling of self-assurance from one’s appreciation of their own abilities or qualities.
+It's this very confidence that's going to separate you from everyone else.
+But, have you ever wondered how you project confidence?